Please read about our methodology here.

 - Changed in Localization: As games are a transnational industry, some content is changed as games are adapted for new markets.
 In some cases LGBTQ content is removed so as not to offend a constructed market.
 The games listed in this category reportedly had some LGBTQ content changed, though we appreciate any verification that these changes are intentional and not simply mistakes in translation (you can contact us here).

 - Characters: This category is for in-game characters, playable and non-playable (NPCs), who are explicitly or implicitly coded as: queer, bisexual, pansexual, lesbian, gay, asexual, demisexual, aromantic, demiromantic, biromantic, panromantic, homoromantic, transgender, intersex, non-binary and/or genderqueer, or gender non-conforming.
+In the case of bi/pan identity, we generally code characters as bisexual if they express interest in two or more genders, while coding characters as pansexual if it’s explicitly stated in the game’s content.
 We also indicate if these are playable characters (in any of the games they appear), based on real people, or characters whose queerness is more intertexual if they appear as any of the above categories in games’ paratexts (movies, comics, books, etc.).
 We categorizes as “rumored” characters who are rumored to be any of the above categories, but for whom we could find no strong evidence they are coded as such in the game texts.

 - Easter Eggs: Easter eggs are hidden extras in games and other digital media, that requires meeting obscure objectives, playing a game in a specific (unexpected) way, or reaching certain in-game states before it can be accessed.